monsoonmaelstrom/book2/book2.md

 Only the people with the pitchforks are usually someone the target trusts, so that they can offer the victim a cup of water laced with malusium, rendering the accused magic user powerless and unable to save themself from their impending execution.

-“We hoped that by doing so, we could create a better, more fair society.
+“We hoped by doing so, we could create a better, more fair society.
 And maybe if the ruling families of the other polities had acted similarly, or maybe if they were all like you and your mother, that would have worked.
 But they didn’t, and they’re not, and we’ve hamstrung ourselves.”

 *Like me and my mother?* I want to ask, because it seems like we know very different people.
 But I don’t.
 It just goes to show they have absolutely no idea what they’re talking about.
 Davy should be proud of my restraint.